cshoben/cs201-resources/installingSoftware.md

 Run the file you downloaded and you should see a setup wizard.
 Follow the steps and if you get a prompt asking for permissions, accept it.

 ***We recommend not changing the installation path***.
 On Windows, that means you will be installing Java in a directory starting with `C:\Program Files\`.
-In this way, if you have any issues with Java or VS Code later in the course, the UTAs can identify issues more easily.
+This way, if you have any issues with Java or VS Code later in the course, the UTAs can identify issues more easily.

 <div align="middle">
   <img src="images/install_jdk_mac.png" width="400" />